mbustama/NuOscProbExact/README.md

 help(oscprob3nu.hamiltonian_3nu_coefficients)
 ```
-This will print to screen a description of what the function does (in this example, `oscprob3nu.hamiltonian_3nu_coefficients`), of its input paramters, and of the values that it returns.
+This will print to screen a description of what the function does (in this example, `oscprob3nu.hamiltonian_3nu_coefficients`), a list and description of its input parameters, and a description of the values that it returns.

 ## Citing

+If you use **NuOscProbExact** in your work, we ask you that you please cite the following paper: Mauricio Bustamante, *Exact neutrino oscillation probabilities with arbitrary time-independent Hamiltonians*, arXiv:1904.XXXXX.

+Please consider using the LaTeX or BibTeX entries provided by INSPIRE.